X

 To streamline the Photos app, swipe all the way down to the bottom and select “Customize and Reorder.”
 From here, you can uncheck any collections you wish to hide and rearrange the order in which they appear.
 Personally, I prefer to hide wallpaper suggestions and most of the other options, keeping only media types (like videos and live photos) and utilities (such as hidden albums and recently deleted items).

-Although removing these collections means you’ll lose access to Apple’s curated albums, you can still find any photo or video by browsing your camera roll or using the search at the top.
+Although removing these collections means you’ll lose access to Apple’s curated albums, you can still find any photo or video by browsing your camera roll or using the search function at the top.

 2. Streamlining the Control Center